Squamish Nation: Early history

 Squamish Nation was formed in July 1923 when several separate First Nations (at the time called Indian Bands) were amalgamated under Section 17 of the Indian Act.
 All of the First Nations that amalgamated were communities largely considered and identified as Squamish People but resided on different First Nation reserve lands throughout the Squamish Valley, Burrard Inlet, and False Creek of Vancouver.

-Two years of community meetings with held, with eventually a super-majority of eligible voters for the various First Nations voting to petition the Federal Department responsible for Indians to amalgamate the several First Nations into a single entity they called Squamish Nation.
+Two years of community meetings were held, with eventually a super-majority of eligible voters for the various First Nations voting to petition the Federal Department responsible for Indians to amalgamate the several First Nations into a single entity they called Squamish Nation.
 Their petition called for a Council to represent the newly created Squamish Nation, all lands joined as Squamish Nation lands, and all trust accounts to be put into a single trust account.
 Approximately was consolidated into a single trust account for the newly formed Squamish Nation.

 Recent History

+After decades of litigation began in 1977, the Squamish Nation reclaimed part of Sen̓áḵw (Kitsilano Reserve No. 6) at False Creek in Vancouver, land from which its members had been illegally removed in 1913.
+Court rulings in the early 2000s returned ~10.5 acres of land️ to the Nation.

-Prior to British Columbia's hosting of the 2010 Olympic Games, Squamish Nation engaged in negotiations with the Provincial Government of British Columbia and Lil'wat First Nation.
+Prior to British Columbia's hosting of the 2010 Olympic Games, the Squamish Nation engaged in negotiations with the Provincial Government of British Columbia and Lil'wat First Nation.
 Numerous agreements were signed prior to and following the announcement of the host city for the Games, regarding issues such as Squamish land to be used for hosting the Games.
-Issues regarding the leasing of land, Nation-owned or operated businesses and other ventures currently account for much of the Squamish Nation's band council government business.
-Squamish Nation recently announced the purchase of a Tree Farm License (License 38), which covers the Elaho Valley near Squamish, British Columbia.
+The Nation was one of the Four Host First Nations, alongside the Musqueam, Tsleil-Waututh, and Lil'wat, that co-hosted the 2010 Winter Olympics in Vancouver and Whistler.

-Squamish Nation has close ties with Tsleil-Waututh Nation, who reside further east on Burrard Inlet and to the Musqueam who reside on the southern edge of the city of Vancouver.
+In 2017, the Squamish Nation alongside the Tsleil-Waututh Nation, who reside further east on Burrard Inlet and to the Musqueam First Nation who reside on the southern edge of the city of Vancouver formed the MST Development Corporation in 2017 in order to co-own and develop properties across the lower mainland together.

-Historical legal challenge: Starting in 1977, Squamish Nation fought to reclaim Sen̓áḵw (Kitsilano Reserve No. 6) in Vancouver.
-They argued that the 1913 forced sale under the Indian Act was illegal by a breach of Canada's fiduciary duties.
-This led to court rulings and a landmark settlement returning ~11.7 acres of this prime downtown land️.
+In 2019, Squamish Nation members voted to develop the reclaimed Sen̓áḵw lands, launching what has become one of the largest Indigenous-led housing developments in Canada.

 Government

 The elected councillors make up the executive political body of this government.
 They operate on a four-year term with elections occurring around in December.
 They also elect a band manager.
-The most recent Council was elected September 26, 2021.
+The most recent Council was elected September 28, 2025.